paradigmxyz/tbl/README.md

 ## FAQ

-### What is the plan for `tbl`?
+### What is parquet?

-There are a few features that we are currently exploring:
-1. **S3 and cloud buckets**: ability to read and write parquet files with all the same operations that can be done with local files
-2. **Re-partitioning**: ability to change how a set of parquet files are partitioned, such as changing the partition key or partition size
-3. **Direct python syntax**: ability to directly use python polars syntax to perform complex operations like `group_by()`, `join()`, and more
-4. **Performance optimization**: there's always room to make things faster
+[Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) is a file format for storing tabular datasets.
+In many cases parquet is a simpler and faster alternative to using an actual database.
+Parquet has become an industry standard and its ecosystem of tools is growing rapidly.

-### What other tools exist for interacting with parquet from the command line?
+### What other parquet cli tools exist?

 The most common tools are [`duckdb`](https://duckdb.org/docs/api/cli/overview), [`pqrs`](https://github.com/manojkarthick/pqrs), and [`parquet-cli`](https://github.com/apache/parquet-java/blob/master/parquet-cli/README.md).

-### Why build `tbl` when `duckdb` has a cli?
+### Why use `tbl` when `duckdb` has a cli?

-`duckdb` is an incredible tool and we recommend checking it out, especially when you're running complex workloads.
+`duckdb` is an incredible tool.
+We recommend checking it out, especially when you're running complex workloads.
 However there are 3 reasons you might prefer `tbl` as a cli tool:
-1. Compared to `duckdb`'s SQL, `tbl` has a cli-native syntax.
-This makes `tbl` much simpler to use with fewer keystrokes:
+1. **CLI-Native:** Compared to `duckdb`'s SQL, `tbl` has a cli-native syntax.
+This makes `tbl` simpler to use with fewer keystrokes:
     1. `duckdb "DESCRIBE read_parquet('test.parquet')"` vs `tbl schema test.parquet`
     2. `duckdb "SELECT * FROM read_parquet('test.parquet')"` vs `tbl test.parquet`
     3. `duckdb "SELECT * FROM read_parquet('test.parquet') ORDER BY co1"` vs `tbl test.parquet --sort col1`
-2. Sometimes SQL can also be a very low-level language. `tbl` and `polars` let you operate on a higher level of abstraction which reduces cognitive load:
+2. **High Level vs Low Level:** Sometimes SQL can also be a very low-level language. `tbl` and `polars` let you operate on a higher level of abstraction which reduces cognitive load:
     1. `duckdb`: `duckdb "SELECT col1, COUNT(col1) FROM read_parquet('test.parquet') GROUP BY col1"`
     2. `tbl`: `tbl test.parquet --value-counts col1`
-3. Finally, `tbl` is built specifically for making it easy to manage large parquet archives.
-Features like `--tree`, `--inplace`, and multi-schema commands make life easier for the archive manager.
+3. **Operational QoL:** `tbl` is built specifically for making it easy to manage large parquet archives.
+Features like `--tree`, `--inplace`, and multi-schema commands make life easier for archive management.

+### What is the plan for `tbl`?

+There are a few features that we are currently exploring:
+1. **S3 and cloud buckets**: ability to read and write parquet files with the same operations that can be done performed on local files
+2. **Re-partitioning**: ability to change how a set of parquet files are partitioned, such as changing the partition key or partition size
+3. **Direct python syntax**: ability to directly use python polars syntax to perform complex operations like `group_by()`, `join()`, and more
+4. **Performance optimization**: there's always room to make things faster